-The Division of Student Affairs is comprised of 29 units with over 300 employees.
+The Division of Student Affairs is comprised of 28 departments/units with over 300 employees.
 Student Affairs actively supports the University's missions of education, research, and service by providing comprehensive programs and services to assist each student in developing intellectually, socially, morally, physically, personally, and culturally.
 The Division anticipates students' developmental needs throughout their collegiate experience and promotes that development by fostering a community of learning.
 From Campus Recreation and Wellness to Living Learning Communities, Student Affairs offers a broad range of support services, activities, and programs that seek to enhance the learning environment, optimize the student experience, and accommodate the diverse needs of all students.
 Moreover, the Division seeks to contribute to the development of the whole individual by fostering in each student a deeper appreciation of the importance of life-long learning, individual responsibility, and human diversity.

 Student Affairs has a new feature for the staff titled "Just the Facts".
 This regular communication will highlight some of the amazing things happening in Student Affairs in a quick, simple, and easy-to-read manner.
 What we do as SA educators and staff members demonstrates our commitment to student success, public service and regional transformation.